 Net Carbs: Everything You Need to KnowArticle posted in: Keto Friendly

 The South Beach Diet is a low carb meal plan with a simple weight loss premise: Retrain the body to use fat (not carbs) as fuel and see weight loss results.
 The Keto-Friendly plan is also a low carb approach that uses the same fat-for-fuel dieting method.
-But the difference between the two meal plans comes down to something called net carbs, which, in whole foods, are the total grams of carbohydrates minus grams of dietary fiber.
-In processed foods, net carbs are calculated by subtracting the dietary fiber and sugar alcohols from the total grams of carbohydrates.
+But the difference between the two meal plans comes down to something called net carbs.
+This is the total grams of carbohydrates minus grams of dietary fiber and grams of erythritol (a type of sugar alcohol).

 Net carbs still sound confusing?
 Let us explain:

-To save you some time, we went ahead and created a Keto-Friendly Grocery Guide > that provides the net carbs of some of the most popular items.
+To save you some time, we went ahead and created a Grocery Guide > that provides these details for some of the most popular items.
 Keep it handy!

-Here at South Beach, our Keto-Friendly plan delivers about 40 grams of net carbs per day in Phase 1 and 50 grams of net carbs in Phase 2.
+Here at South Beach, our Keto-Friendly plan delivers about 50 grams of net carbs per day.
 It’s not “strict keto” as some may call it, or intended to allow individuals to achieve or maintain nutritional ketosis.
 And for good reason: We don’t believe nutritional ketosis needs to be obtained to gain many of the benefits of a ketogenic dietary pattern for weight loss and overall health and wellness.

 Here are some additional things to note when following our Keto-Friendly plan: